BaReinhard/Super-Simple-Raspberry-Pi-Audio-Receiver-Install/README.md

 pi@raspberrypi:~/Super-Simple-Raspberry-Pi-Audio-Receiver-Install $ sudo ./install.sh
 1. Install the Raspberry Pi Audio Receiver Car Installation
 2. Install the Raspberry Pi Audio Receiver Home Installation
+3. Install the Raspberry Pi Network Without Internet Installation (For teaching!)"
-3. Install a Custom Raspberry Pi Audio Receiver
+4. Install a Custom Raspberry Pi Audio Receiver
 Which installation would you like to choose?
-(1/2/3) : Choose 1, 2, or 3
+(1/2/3/4) : Choose 1, 2, 3, or 4
 Do you want all the Devices to use the same name? (y/n) : Choose y or n

 # When Choosing 'y'